Michael Jordan’s Relationship With NASCAR Started Long Before He Ever Became the 23XI Owner

-Since motorsports aren’t everyone’s cup of tea, it’s easy to assume that Michael Jordan simply saw an opportunity to expand his brand and make a bit more money.
-In reality, though, MJ’s relationship with NASCAR goes back quite a while.
+Since motorsports aren’t everyone’s cup of tea, it’s easy to assume Jordan simply saw an opportunity to expand his brand and make more money.
+In reality, though, MJ’s relationship with NASCAR goes back quite a bit.

 Michael Jordan made a fortune thanks to his basketball fame

 It goes without saying that Michael Jordan was a pretty talented basketball player.
-His success goes far beyond the hardwood, though; just look at the NBA legend’s wallet.
+His success goes far beyond the hardwood; just look at the NBA legend’s wallet.

-After infamously failing to make his high school’s varsity basketball team at the first attempt, Jordan didn’t miss a beat.
-He made the varsity the following fall and grew into a McDonald’s All-American; MJ then headed to the University of North Carolina and hit the game-winning shot to seal an NCAA title as a freshman.
-His star, however, would only continue to rise.
+After infamously failing to make his high school varsity basketball team on the first attempt, Jordan didn’t miss a beat.
+He made the varsity the following fall and grew into a McDonald’s All-American.
+MJ headed to the University of North Carolina and hit the game-winning shot to seal an NCAA title as a freshman.
+His star, however, only continued to rise.

 While it took Jordan a little while to get past the Detroit Pistons, his winning ways continued in the NBA.
 He, of course, took won six championships in two separate three-peats, along with just about every individual award you can imagine.

 That on-court success set the stage for MJ’s biggest victory: his massive financial fortune.
-Although Jordan’s NBA salary wasn’t massive by modern standards, he more than made up for that reality with endorsements; he also stuck a major deal with Nike and now owns the Charlotte Hornets.
-In total, he’s estimated to be worth roughly $1.6 billion, which is quite a win, no matter how you slice it.
+Although Jordan’s NBA salary wasn’t massive by modern standards, he more than made up for it with endorsements.
+He also stuck a major deal with Nike and owns a minority stake in the Charlotte Hornets.
+According to Celebrity Net Worth, he’s estimated to be worth roughly $2.2 billion — a win, no matter how you slice it.

-Michael Jordan has a longer relationship with NASCAR than you might think
+Michael Jordan has a deeper relationship with NASCAR than you may think

 Thanks to that massive net worth, Michael Jordan was able to break into NASCAR as an owner of his own team.
 His relationship with motorsports, however, isn’t just a marriage of convenience.

-As Ryan McGee explained in a 2020 ESPN story, Jordan isn’t that new to the NASCAR scene.
-“As a kid growing up in Wilmington, North Carolina, [Jordan’s] father, James, would often take Michael and his siblings to Winston Cup Series races around the Carolinas, places like Charlotte, Darlington, and Rockingham, and even all the way to Daytona Beach, Florida,” he wrote.
+According to ESPN, Jordan isn’t that new to the NASCAR scene: “As a kid growing up in Wilmington, North Carolina, [Jordan’s] father, James, would often take Michael and his siblings to Winston Cup Series races around the Carolinas, places like Charlotte, Darlington, and Rockingham, and even all the way to Daytona Beach, Florida.”

 MJ’s relationship with NASCAR didn’t end there, though.
-At the University of North Carolina, he still watched the occasional race, thanks to a teammate.
+He watched the occasional race at the University of North Carolina, thanks to a teammate.

 “My teammates, from Chapel Hill to the Cleveland Cavaliers, most of them have always given me a hard time when I’d be in the locker room changing the TV channel to the NASCAR races,” Brad Daugherty told McGee.
 “Michael always gave me a hard time, too, about being a hillbilly and all of that.
 But you know what?
 He would also sit there and watch with me.
 He liked it.
 He always did.”